Toop

 Tribute:

 Slator Blackiston was born on January 25, 1946, in Charlotte, North Carolina.
 He enlisted in the U.S. Navy on February 1, 1967, and completed basic training at NTC Great Lakes, Illinois, in April 1967.
-Petty Officer Blackiston next completed Quartermaster school before attending Underwater Demolition Team Replacement training with Class 040 (East Coast) at Naval Amphibious Base Little Creek Virginia, where he graduated in August 1967.
-He served with UDT-21 at NAB Little Creek from August 1967 to April 1968, followed by service with SEAL Team TWO at Little Creek from April 1968 until being appointed a Warrant Officer in the U.S. Navy on June 4, 1975.
-After completing his bachelor's degree at Virginia Wesleyan College, Blackiston was commissioned an Ensign in the U.S. Navy in June 1976.
-He later served with Naval Special Warfare Group TWO at NAB Little Creek before going to France as an Exchange Officer with the French Navy in Toulon, France, in August 1982.
-LT BLackiston was killed in a parachute training accident in San Rafael, France, on April 12, 1984.
+Petty Officer Blackiston next attended Underwater Demolition Team Replacement Training with Class 040 (East Coast) at Naval Amphibious Base Little Creek Virginia, from April to August 1967, followed by service with Underwater Demolition Team 21 (UDT-21) at NAB Little Creek from August 1967 to July 1968.
+He then served as a SEAL Operator with SEAL Team TWO at NAB Little Creek from July 1968 to June 1975, having been appointed a Warrant Officer in the U.S. Navy on April 1, 1975.
+During this time he served in combat deployed to South Vietnam with SEAL Team TWO from December 1968 to June 1969, and from April to October 1970.
+He was instrumental in a mission that successfully rescued 28 South Vietnamese Prisoners of War being held by the Viet Cong on August 22, 1970, for which he was nominated for the Silver Star (he received his 3rd of 4 Bronze Star Medals for Valor instead).
+He served as Assistant Platoon Commander and Training Officer with UDT-21 at NAB Little Creek from June 1975 to June 1978, and during this time he completed his bachelor's degree from Virginia Wesleyan College and was commissioned an Ensign in the U.S. Navy on July 7, 1976.
+LT Blackiston served as Platoon Commander with SEAL Team TWO at NAB Little Creek from June 1978 to June 1980, and then attended Naval Postgraduate School from June 1980 to December 1981.
+His next assignment was as Assistant Operations Officer for Plans with Naval Special Warfare Group TWO at NAB Little Creek from December 1981 to August 1982, and during this time he also served as a Special Warfare Military Advisor to El Salvador from January to June 1982.
+LT Blackiston served as an Exchange Officer with the French Navy in Toulon, France, from August 1982 until he was killed in a parachute training accident in San Rafael, France, on April 12, 1984.

 Contact Veteran Tributes at info@veterantributes.org